-- The irrigation system should be designed and installed so that the putting surface, slopes, and surrounding areas can be watered independently. - Account for nutrients in effluent supply when making fertilizer calculations. - Install part-circle heads that conserve water and reduce unnecessary stress to greens and surrounds. - Avoid use of a global setting; make adjustments to watering times per head. - Base water times on actual site conditions for each head and zone. - Adjust irrigation run times based on current local meteorological data. - Use computed daily ET rate to adjust run times to meet the turf's moisture needs. - Manually adjust automated ET data to reflect wet and dry areas on the course. - Install rain switches to shut down the irrigation system if enough rain falls in a zone.
+- The irrigation system should be designed and installed so that the putting surface, slopes, and surrounding areas can be watered independently. - Account for nutrients in effluent supply when making fertilizer calculations. - Install part-circle heads that conserve water and reduce unnecessary stress to greens and surrounds. - Avoid use of a global setting; make adjustments to watering times per head. - ✓ Base water times on actual site conditions for each head and zone. - Adjust irrigation run times based on current local meteorological data. - Use computed daily ET rate to adjust run times to meet the turf's moisture needs.

-- Use soil moisture sensors to bypass preset or to create on-demand irrigation schedules. - Permanent irrigation sprinklers and other distribution devices should be spaced according to the manufacturer's recommendations. - Spacing should be based on average wind conditions during irrigation. - Triangular spacing is more uniform than square spacing. - Periodically perform catch-can uniformity tests. - Reducing dry spots and soil compaction improves water infiltration, which in turn reduces water use and runoff in other areas. - Irrigation should occur in the early morning hours before air temperatures rise and relative humidity drops. - Base plant water needs on evapotranspiration rates, recent rainfall, recent temperature extremes and soil moisture. - Depending on physical soil characteristics and turf type, using core or solid-tine aeration to improve rooting. - Slicing and spiking help relieve surface compaction and promote better water penetration and aeration. - Visually monitor or use portable soil moisture probes to identify localized dry conditions or hot spots or identify poor irrigation efficiency or a failed system device. - Use predictive models to estimate soil moisture and the best time to irrigate. - Install in-ground (wireless) soil moisture sensors or use hand-held moisture meters in the root zone for each irrigation zone to enhance scheduled timerbased run times. - An irrigation system should also have high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Place soil moisture sensors in a representative location of the irrigation zone. - Install soil moisture sensors in the driest irrigation zone of the irrigation system. - Wireless soil moisture systems should be installed to prevent damage from aeration.
+- Manually adjust automated ET data to reflect wet and dry areas on the course - Install rain switches to shut down the irrigation system if enough rain falls in a zone. - Use soil moisture sensors to bypass preset or to create on-demand irrigation schedules. - Permanent irrigation sprinklers and other distribution devices should be spaced according to the manufacturer's recommendations. - Spacing should be based on average wind conditions during irrigation. - Triangular spacing is more uniform than square spacing. - Periodically perform catch-can uniformity tests. - Reducing dry spots and soil compaction improves water infiltration, which in turn reduces water use and runoff in other areas. - Irrigation should occur in the early morning hours before air temperatures rise and relative humidity drops. - ✓ Base plant water needs on evapotranspiration rates, recent rainfall, recent temperature extremes and soil moisture. - Use mowing, verticutting, aeriation, wetting agents, nutrition, and other cultural practices to control water loss and to encourage conservation and efficiency. - ✓ Depending on physical soil characteristics and turf type, using solidtine aeration equipment in place of verticutting is an option. - Slicing and spiking help relieve surface compaction and promote better water penetration and aeration. - Visually monitor for localized dry conditions or hot spots to identify poor irrigation efficiency or a failed system device. - Use predictive models to estimate soil moisture and the best time to irrigate. - Install in-ground (wireless) soil moisture sensors or use hand-held moisture meters in the root zone for each irrigation zone to enhance scheduled timer-based run times. - ✓ An irrigation system should also have high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Place soil moisture sensors in a representative location of the irrigation zone - Install soil moisture sensors in the driest irrigation zone of the irrigation system. - Wireless soil moisture systems should be installed to prevent damage from aeration.

-Non-Play and Landscape Areas
+Non-Play and Landscape Areas Principles

-- Map any environmentally sensitive areas such as sinkholes, wetlands, or floodprone areas, and identify species classified as endangered or threatened by federal and state governments, and state species of special concern. - Natural vegetation should be retained and enhanced for non-play areas to conserve water. - The most efficient and effective watering method for non-turf landscape is microirrigation. - Older golf courses may have more irrigated and maintained acres than are necessary.
+- Map any environmentally sensitive areas such as sinkholes, wetlands, or flood-prone areas, and identify species classified as endangered or threatened by federal and state governments, and state species of special concern. - Natural vegetation should be retained and enhanced for non-play areas to conserve water. - The most efficient and effective watering method for non-turf landscape is micro-irrigation. - Older golf courses may have more irrigated and maintained acres than are necessary.
 With the help of a golf course architect, golf professional, golf course superintendent, and other key personnel, the amount of functional turfgrass can be evaluated and transitioned into non-play areas.